Frequently Asked Questions

 You will not be refused assistance in this period.

-If I am not a member of VMR Southport and I need rescuing, how much will it cost?
+If I am not a member of VMR Southport and I need assistance, how much will it cost?

-VMR Southport does not charge a set fee for rescuing people or vessels.
+VMR Southport does not charge a set fee for assisting people or their vessels.

-Under legislation we are entitled to seek a ‘reimbursement of costs ‘, which covers the Rescue vessels fuel, oil, servicing and maintenance costs.
-Currently, this fee is $150 per hour.
+Under legislation we are entitled to seek a ‘reimbursement of costs ‘, which covers the Rescue vessels fuel, oil, servicing, and maintenance costs.

-This ‘reimbursement of costs‘ only applies to vessels requiring towing due to routine situations such as vessels out of fuel, vessels aground, vessels with flat batteries, and vessels with mechanical failure.
+This ‘reimbursement of costs‘ only applies to vessels requiring assistance in routine situations, such as vessels out of fuel, vessels aground, vessels with flat batteries, and vessels with mechanical failure.

-In emergency situations such as capsized vessels, sinking vessels, medical incidents and search and rescue, there is no fee, as this is the core business of this Organisation.
+In emergency situations such as capsized vessels, sinking vessels, medical incidents and marine search and rescue, there is no charge, as this is the core business of this Organisation.

-Of course, donations are generously accepted at any time and most people are happy to oblige and make a donation regardless of their need for using VMR Southport.
+Donations are generously accepted at any time, and most people are happy to oblige and donate regardless of their need for using VMR Southport.

-If you are not a member and you require marine assistance, and you do not make a contribution towards the ‘reimbursement of costs ‘at the time of your assist, you will receive a tax invoice and we ask that you promptly pay this invoice in order for VMR Southport to maintain the service it provides.
+If you are not a member and you require marine assistance, and you do not contribute towards the ‘reimbursement of costs ‘at the time of your assist, you will receive a tax invoice.
+We ask that you promptly pay this invoice for VMR Southport to maintain the service it provides to the community.

 It is also recommended that you consider Membership at this time as well.

-If I am a Gold Member and I require assistance outside of the VMR Southport operational area, what do I do?
+If I am Member and I require assistance outside of the VMR Southport operational area, what do I do?

-In instances requiring an immediate response Emergency 000 on your telephone, or MAYDAY / PAN PAN on your marine radio should be your first call.
+In instances requiring an emergency response, please call Emergency 000 on your telephone, or MAYDAY / PANPAN on your marine radio.

-In non urgent situations – VMR Southport should be contacted by telephone first.
-We will do the rest to assist you, using the best available resource, usually another VMR Squadron.
+In non-emergent situations – VMR Southport should be contacted by telephone first on Ph.
+(07) 5591 1300.
+We will do the rest to assist you, arranging the best available resource to assist you, usually another VMR Squadron.